GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Method `forRows`

-Finaly, for the most efficient way of setting the non-zero matrix elements, is use of a method `forRows`.
-It requires indexes of the range of rows (`begin` and `end`) to be processed and a lambda function `function` which is called for each non-zero element.
-The lambda functions provides the following data:
+Finally, another efficient way of setting the nonzero matrix elements, is use of the method `forRows` (\ref TNL::Matrices::SparseMatrix::forRows).
+It requires indexes of the range of rows (`begin` and `end`) to be processed and a lambda function `function` which is called for each nonzero element.
+The lambda function provides the following data:

 * `rowIdx` is a row index of the matrix element.
-* `localIdx` is an index of the non-zero matrix element within the matrix row.
+* `localIdx` is an index of the nonzero matrix element within the matrix row.
 * `columnIdx` is a column index of the matrix element.
-If the matrix element is suppsoed to be changed, this parameter can be a reference and so its value can be changed.
+If the matrix element column index is supposed to be modified, this parameter can be a reference and so its value can be changed.
 * `value` is a value of the matrix element.
-It the matrix element is supposed to be changed, this parameter can be a reference as well and so the element value can be changed.
+If the matrix element value is supposed to be modified, this parameter can be a reference as well and so the element value can be changed.
 * `compute` is a bool reference.
 When it is set to `false` the rest of the row can be omitted.
 This is, however, only a hint and it depends on the underlying matrix format if it is taken into account.

 See the following example:

 \includelineno SparseMatrixExample_forRows.cpp

-On the line 9, we allocate a lower triangular matrix (because the row capacities `{1,2,3,4,5}` are equal to row index) using the `SparseMatrix`.
-On the line 11, we prepare lambda function `f` which we execute on the line 22 just by calling the method `forRows` (\ref TNL::Matrices::SpartseMatrix::forRows).
+On the line 9, we allocate a lower triangular matrix byt setting the row capacities as `{1,2,3,4,5}`.
+On the line 11, we prepare lambda function `f` which we execute on the line 22 just by calling the method `forRows` (\ref TNL::Matrices::SparseMatrix::forRows).
 This method takes the range of matrix rows as the first two parameters and the lambda function as the last parameter.
-The lambda function receives parameters metioned above (see the line 11).
-We first check if the matrix element coordinates (`rowIdx` and `localIdx`) points to an element lying before the matrix diagonal or on the diagonal.
+The lambda function receives parameters mentioned above (see the line 11).
+We first check if the matrix element coordinates (`rowIdx` and `localIdx`) points to an element lying before the matrix diagonal or on the diagonal (line 12).
 In case of the lower triangular matrix in our example, the local index is in fact the same as the column index

 \f[
 \left(